dariemcarlosdev/SecureCleanApiWaf/docs/Testing/CLEAN_ARCHITECTURE_TESTING_STRATEGY.md

 ---

 ## ??
 Overview
-A comprehensive testing strategy for the SecureCleanApiWaf Clean Architecture implementation.
+A comprehensive testing strategy for the CleanArchitecture.ApiTemplate Clean Architecture implementation.
 This document covers unit tests, integration tests, and functional tests across all layers.

 ---